Saturday, December 16, 2023

 You wouldn’t know it reading White, but the issues that helped Kennedy’s case against Nixon were often found by tacking to the right.
 Kennedy argued that the United States was falling behind in missile production, and that it was losing ground to communism because of a soft and directionless foreign policy.
 That explains why, so early in his young presidency, Kennedy felt so compelled to invade Cuba.

 White has no time for Kennedy the Cold Warrior.
-His Kennedy acts immediately when Black leader Martin Luther King Jr. was jailed in the South, even fending off a possible lynching in White’s account, and becomes deeply moved by the sight of the Appalachian poor while campaigning in West Virginia: “Imagine,” he said to one of his assistants one night, “just imagine kids who never drink milk.”
+His Kennedy acts immediately when Black leader Martin Luther King Jr. is jailed in the South, even fending off a possible lynching in White’s account, and becomes deeply moved by the sight of the Appalachian poor while campaigning in West Virginia:

 All this is factual, but highly subjective, in the same way Nixon is depicted muttering endless banalities on the campaign trail.
 You wonder how the election wound up being so close, just 111,000 votes, or as White puts it “so thin as to be almost an accident of counting.”